Avanade/DevOpsHOL/mepfielddemo/README.md

 	- This build/release process can take 45 min to an hour.
 	- Once the releases are done, log into the Azure portal and investigate the resources that have been deployed.

-NOTE: When you are done with the class, you will probably want to either turn off (or just delete) the resources created in Azure to keep your Azure subscription from running out of funds.
+>**Note:** When you are done with the class, you will probably want to either turn off (or just delete) the resources created in Azure to keep your Azure subscription from running out of funds.
 You can re-run this process to re-install the environment when needed.

-# Practice Scenarios
+# Practice the Scenarios
 Navigate to VSTS account and review the new project that has been created.
 		- Navigate to the website that was created e.g. billpayui\<your name\>.trafficmanager.net